Brooks Sports: 2010s: DNA, $500 million milestone, Brooks Heritage

-Brooks DNA (and later Super DNA) was released in 2013.
-It adapted to the user's gender, weight and pace.
+Introduced in 2013, Brooks DNA (and later Super DNA) adapted to the user's gender, weight and pace.
 It was engineered from non-Newtonian liquid.

-In 2011, Brooks became the leading running shoe in the specialty market with revenue of $500 million.
+In 2011, Brooks became the leading running shoe in the specialty market with revenue of USD500 million.

 The Brooks Heritage Collection was launched in 2016, returning the Vanguard, the Chariot, and the Beast to the market.
 Only the technology was updated; the details of the original shoes, including the colorways, were replicated.